Apang20/My-Recipes-App/README.md

 ## To Start This Project
+- Run npm install
-- Run npm install, then run npm start
+- Run npm start

 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## User Stories
-A user can do all of the following:
+A user can do the following:
 - Filter recipes in the searchbar
-- Browse recipes
+- Browse all recipes and ingredients
-- View images and recipe data
+- View images of the recipe